Martensville: Government

-Martensville has a mayor as the highest ranking government official.
-Kent Muench is the mayor of Martensville.
-Residents also elect six councillors to round out its seven-person municipal council.
+Martensville's local government has a mayor and six councillors, elected on a term of four years.
+Kent Muench is the current Mayor.

 Provincially Martensville is within the Martensville-Blairmore constituency served by their MLA, who is currently Jamie Martens.

 Martensville is represented in the House of Commons of Canada by MP of the Carlton Trail—Eagle Creek riding; currently it is held by Kelly Block of the Conservative Party.

 The city does not have its own police service and is in contract with the Royal Canadian Mounted Police for protective services along with Corman Park Police Service and the Saskatoon Police Service, who provide additional assistance when needed.

 Education

 Martensville received its first school in 1953.
 Martensville is served by three public elementary schools, one Catholic elementary school, and one high school in the Prairie Spirit School Division.
 Valley Manor Elementary School is located on the south side of Martensville, while Venture Heights Elementary School and the Martensville High School are both located on the north side.
 Each school has an enrollment of over seven hundred students.
 In the spring of 2008, CA$698,000 was allocated for portable classrooms at Valley Manor and Venture Heights Schools.
 A new public K-8 school will be opening for the 2017–2018 school year.
 Lake Vista Public School will be able to accommodate 450 students and is located in the new Lake Vista neighborhood.

 Historically pupils were served by the Halcyonia School District #1237 one-room school house at South West Section 28 township 40 Range 8 W of the 3 meridian, which was established by the historical Rural Municipality number 384.
 Some pupils may have attended Virtue one-room school house #2616, which was built at a later date at Tsp 38 Rge 6 W of the 3 meridian.

 In 2010, Catholic residents in Martensville formed a local Catholic school division which amalgamated with Greater Saskatoon Catholic Schools shortly thereafter.
-It was revealed on June 23, 2015, that the division's new elementary school in Martensville will be named Holy Mary Catholic School and it is expected to be complete by 2017.
+It was revealed on June 23, 2015, that the division's new elementary school in Martensville would be named Holy Mary Catholic School and it opened for students in 2017.